For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Join us for an artist talk from Philadelphia-based fiber artist Caitlin McCormack.
 McCormack will discuss how osteological displays of birds and other animals inform their work and delve into their process for developing their incredible crocheted sculptures!

-Following the presentation, McCormack will bring out some of their one-of-a-kind artworks, personal artifacts and specimens pulled from the Academy's Ornithology Collection for an all-ages drink and draw.
+Following the presentation, McCormack will bring out some of their one-of-a-kind artworks, personal artifacts and specimens pulled from the Academy's Ornithology Collection for an all-ages family friendly drink and draw.
+One non-alcoholic beverage is included with your participation.
 No experience making art?
 Not a problem.
 McCormack will guide doodlers and experienced illustrators alike through creative drawing exercises.
 All art abilities are welcomed, and drawing materials will be provided, though we encourage you to bring your sketchbook if you have one.
-One drink is included with registration.

 About Catilin McCormack